Beduncan/Bebay/README.md

 # Bebay

-This is a practice store front that is ran in the terminal.
-It allows the buyer, manger and, supervisor to make changes and view the products available as well as the price, department, quantity, amount sales, and overhead cost.
-The manger and supervisor to edit the information to what is needed.
-The customer can pick an item to buy and how many they want; the app will give them there total.
-This app is connected to a MySql Database which holds all the information about the products and depending on what your choice it deplays, buys or changes the infomation about that product.
-It also uses inquirer to promt you with questions as you go though the choices.
+This is “Bebay”, a practice store front that is ran in the terminal.
+Bebay allows the buyer, manger, and supervisor to make changes, view the products available, as well as the price, department, quantity, amount sales, and overhead cost.
+The manger and supervisor have the option to edit the information as needed.
+Whereas, the customer can pick an item to buy as well as the quantity desired.
+The app then produces them with their total.
+This Project is connected to a MySql database.
+The database displays all the products in the store including all the information about them.
+In this project I also used cli-table to create a clean table to display the products and their individual information.
+Also, used is-number and is-string to validate that the product or amount that the user inputs is valid.
+To conclude the project I also used inquirer in the app to prompt the user with questions directing them to the store.

 ## Getting Started